 Should All Images Be In Straight Line?

 The answer is simple – no. You don’t have to correct every single image that you take.
 In general, images that contains buildings or obvious lines that are not straight should be rectified.
 However, there are times when we break the rules for creativity, such as in portraits.
 With experience, you will be more confident to know which image you should correct.
-Why not read about how to compose an image to find out more.
 Here are a few example images that shouldn’t and should be corrected.

 The photographer intentionally tilts the camera for a different way of composition.
 The style adds a sense of playfulness and energy to the image, which suits this wedding photo.